Looking to expand your toolbox? Curious to test the waters of science communication for the first time?

 - Communicating Science – This section and collection in The Bulletin of the Ecological Society features best practices which can support and enhance members’ efforts in communication and engagement, the science of science communication, education and teaching, and related fields of scholarship.
 ESA members are active at the interface of ecology and science communication and engagement, and many of the publications in this section are by members of the Communication and Engagement Section.

 - SciComm Lit Review blog series – This is a series reviewing books and other scicomm resources.
 Reviews provide unique content about lit that has direct or indirect relevance to the wide range of scicomm careers, approaches, and interests of Section members.

 - SciComm Resource Guide – Our instructors and contributors (to the #ESA2014 SciComm workshop) distilled their years of experience – successes and misadventures alike – into this guide book.
 Fully illustrated with photos and sketches done by our team, we hope this guide helps you enhance your SciComm, or at least inspires you to try doing a little SciComm.

 If you’re looking for a job doing science communication (of any sort), check out the #SciCommJob hashtag on Twitter and Facebook.
-It’s also a handy way to highlight jobs you may be posting, if you’re hiring a science communicator.
+Increasingly, there are also entities coordinating job boards through groups, pages, and communities on social media platforms, Slack, and the like.
+This hashtag and these groups are also a handy way to highlight jobs you may be posting, if you’re hiring a science communicator.